 As a developer, you hope and anticipate that your website or mobile application will be accessed by different users on various devices.
 To improve the user-experience, irrespective of the viewing device, you need to make sure that each image adapts to different graphic layouts, device resolutions and other viewing requirements.
 For example, for an eCommerce site, one image will be displayed on different pages — home page, product page, shopping cart and more — and will be viewed on a desktop, cellphone or a tablet.
-This means that you need to create numerous versions of every image and for a website with hundreds of images, manual manipulation is not scalable.
+This means that you need to create numerous versions of every image and for a website with hundreds of images, manual transformation is not scalable.

 Because images dominate page weight, methodical image optimization can have a significant effect on conversions and user experience.
 And the performance tools you choose to use can have a powerful impact on how websites are built and maintained.
 One such popular open source tool is WebPagetest.
 It is designed to measure and analyze webpage performance, which is why Cloudinary chose to partner with our friends over there to launch Website Speed Test.